diegogarciahuerta/tk-natron/README.md

 ## Engine Installation

 When I started using shotgun toolkit, I found quite challenging figuring out how to install and configure a new tk application or a new engine.
-Shotgun Software provides extensive documentation on how to do this, but I use the get lost in details, specially with so many configuration files to modify.
+Shotgun Software provides extensive documentation on how to do this, but I used the get lost in details, specially with so many configuration files to modify.

 If you are familiar with how to setup an engine and apps, you might want to skip the rest of this document, just make sure to check the [templates](config/core/templates.yml) and [additions to the configs](config/env) that might give you a good start.

-If you are new to shotgun, I also recommend to read at least the following shotgun articles, so you get familiar with how the configuration files are setup, and the terminology used:
+If you are new to shotgun toolkit, I recommend to read at least the following shotgun articles, so you get familiar with how the configuration files are setup, and the terminology used:

 * [App and Engine Configuration Reference](https://support.shotgunsoftware.com/hc/en-us/articles/219039878-App-and-Engine-Configuration-Reference)
 * [Overview of Toolkit's New Default Configuration](https://support.shotgunsoftware.com/hc/en-us/articles/115004077494-Overview-of-Toolkit-s-New-Default-Configuration-)